 Day 15: El Cope / Boquete

 This morning, you set out on a scenic four-hour private transfer through the countryside, passing sugar cane fields and small towns – all off the beaten path.
 Upon arrival in Boquete, you check in to your private treehouse for an outstanding adventure in Panama’s highlands – a childhood fantasy come to life.
-Built some 5.5meters/18 feet above the ground in the spreading branches of magnificent cloud forest trees, this hideaway gives you clear views of the cloud forest of the Boquete highlands.
-Lucero’s new treehouses are pure luxury, from a huge walk-in rain shower to sumptuous high thread count sheets, to the 360-degree views from the wraparound deck.
-You have a kitchenette with mini-fridge, toaster oven and coffeemaker available as well as a 40-inch LED Smart TV and Wi-Fi.
+Built some 5.5 meters/18 feet above the ground in the spreading branches of magnificent cloud forest trees, this hideaway gives you clear views of the Boquete highlands.
+Lucero’s new treehouses are pure luxury, from a huge walk-in rain shower to sumptuous high thread count sheets, to the 360 views from the wraparound deck.
+You have a kitchenette with mini-fridge, toaster oven and coffeemaker available and a 40-inch LED Smart TV and Wi-Fi.

 You can lounge in the shade and enjoy the spectacular views of the Caldera Basin and Volcan Baru.
 A stunning infinity pool surrounded by private cabanas is a great spot to relax in the sun, soak in the hot tub or read a book.
 Set in lush gardens, flowers tumble around the pergolas and scent the fresh mountain air.
 An outdoor poolside dining deck compliments elegant indoor spaces.
 The clubhouse has a breezy restaurant perfect to meet for a drink or savor an intimate dinner.
-Enjoy a round of gold on the lush greens of the custom-designed, world-class, par-72 course created by renowned designer J. Michael Poellot, or opt for tennis on one of the four clay tennis courts.
+Enjoy a round of golf on the lush greens of the custom-designed, world-class, par-72 course created by renowned designer J. Michael Poellot, or opt for tennis on one of the four clay tennis courts.
 Lucero’s Tree House (B,L,D)